 f.
 Data must be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorized or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.

 Data is only provided to companies offering legitimate business services that are relevant to the professional role of the data subject.
-Coreshop Solutions operates a rigorous data security environment.
+CSS Commerce operates a rigorous data security environment.

 g.
 Individuals have the right to see, correct, restrict access to or remove their personal information.